 The ILHam City focuses on five domains; e-governance, mobility, environment, social and economy.
 The goal is to create data-driven delivery policies and a digitalised city that fully utilises technology to implement sustainable development projects.
 It is by marrying technology with sustainability that the environment can be protected.

 CITY ROADMAP

-Penang SDG Island roadmap contribute to a more prosperous city aligned with the 2030 Agenda for Sustainable Development.The Roadmap impact opportunities involve scaling up good practices in environmental / and social performance and building on innovative partnerships, while recognising the importance of transition in the city's aim to achieve sustainability action plans.
+The Penang Island SDG roadmap aims to create a prosperous city that aligns with the Penang2030 Agenda for Sustainable Development.
+The roadmap involves scaling up good practices in environmental and social developments while building on innovative partnerships.
+It also recognises the importance of the city's aim to implement successful sustainable action plans.

--4/-

-1.00.0

-٠

-~

-ŧĐ

-R

-15
+-w/~

+1.00.1

+ø

+U

+11

+0

+A CO

+<≣>

 EXECUTIVE SUMMARY The 2030 Development Agenda, drafted at the United Nations Sustainable Development Summit on 25th September 2015, outlined 17 Sustainable Development Goals (SDGs) with 169 Targets and 232 Indicators as the guiding principle towards 2030.
 The City Council of Penang Island (MBPP) evaluated how the SDGs could be achieved at the municipal level and incorporated them into the City's own sustainable development strategies and planning.
-MBPP plans to release the "Sustainable Development Goals -Penang Island Voluntary Local Review" To achieve the sustainable development goals, the city council will need to stay true to its principle of "Think Globally and Act Locally - Leaving No One Behind".
+MBPP plans to release the "Sustainable Development Goals -Penang Island Voluntary Local Review" as part of its efforts to achieve the SDGs.
+To achieve the sustainable development goals, the city council will need to stay true to its principle of "Think Globally and Act Locally - Leaving No One Behind".
 The focus will be on local demands and needs.
 It is through engagement and a participatory approach that the Sustainable Development Goals can be achieved.

 VISION AND MISSIONS The City Council of Penang Island is focused on creating an intelligent, liveable and happy (ILHam) city.
 In order to achieve this vision, the city needs to remain competitive while implementing sustainable projects to protect the environment and arrest climate change.
 To become a progressive and intelligent city, technology plays an important role to improve the efficacy of urban planning and development.
 A globalised city has to adopt inclusive design thinking and build a living environment that supports all elements of cultural diversity.
 Environmental protection and climate adaptation initiatives were similarly important to improve quality of life, lower temperatures and protect the people from drastic effects of climate change.
-It is our goal to adapt nature based resources and solutions that boost economic development while protecting the environment.
+It is our goal to adapt naturebased resources and solutions that boost economic development while protecting the environment.
 The city has adopted a strategic roadmap for sustainable development based on the ILHam concept.
 The ultimate goal is to construct a world-class ecosystem of intelligent economy, environmental protection and sustainable development through collaborative efforts with stakeholders, the private sector and inter-governmental agencies and bodies.